On the zeros of the $k$-th derivative of the Riemann zeta function under the Riemann hypothesis: Introduction

 and

 if the Riemann hypothesis is true.
 In this paper, we generalize these two results of Akatsuka for any positive integer $k$.
 Before we introduce our results, we define some notation.

-In this paper we denote by $\mathbb{Z}$, $\mathbb{R}$, and $\mathbb{C}$ the set of all rational integers, the set of all real numbers, and the set of all complex numbers, respectively.
-Throughout this paper, the letter $k$ is used as a fixed positive integer, that is $k\geq1$ ($k\in\mathbb{Z}$), unless otherwise specified.
-Next, we let $\rho = \beta + i\gamma$ and $\rho^{(k)} = \beta^{(k)} + i\gamma^{(k)}$ represent the nontrivial zeros of the Riemann zeta function and the non-real zeros of the $k$-th derivative of the Riemann zeta function, respectively.
+We denote by $\mathbb{Z}$, $\mathbb{R}$, and $\mathbb{C}$ the set of all rational integers, the set of all real numbers, and the set of all complex numbers, respectively.
+Throughout this paper, the letter $k$ is used as a fixed positive integer, unless otherwise specified.
+Next, let $\rho = \beta + i\gamma$ and $\rho^{(k)} = \beta^{(k)} + i\gamma^{(k)}$ be the nontrivial zeros of the Riemann zeta function and the non-real zeros of the $k$-th derivative of the Riemann zeta function, respectively.
 Then we define $N(T)$ and $N_k(T)$ as follows:

 \begin{definition} For $T>0$, we define

 and

 where $\sharp'$ means the number of elements counted with multiplicity. \end{definition}